Le roi malgré lui: Act 3

-The innkeeper Basile and his staff are preparing to receive the new king of Poland.
-Fritelli arrives, and informs them that the new king will not be Henri but the Archduke of Austria.
+The innkeeper, Basile, and his staff are preparing to receive the new king of Poland.
+Fritelli arrives and informs them that the new king will not be Henri but the Archduke of Austria.
 Basile says it's all the same to him.
 Their cries of 'long live the archduke' are echoed by a stranger who has entered: Henri, making his escape from Poland.
-Fritelli is mystified by Henri's enthusiasm for the archduke.
+Fritelli, who recognizes him, is mystified by Henri's enthusiasm for the archduke.

 Henri, introducing himself to Basile as Nangis, sent in advance of the king, is stunned when he hears that he won't be able to complete his escape, as all the coaches were sent off to meet the Archduke, so he has to settle for a cart and an old nag, with a servant girl to show him the way.

-Henri hears a coach approach outside and hides; it is Alexina who has arrived looking for her husband.
-She says she has changed sides and sent the Archduke back to Austria by telling him that the conspiracy has been discovered.
+Henri hears a coach approach outside and hides.
+It is Alexina, who has arrived looking for her husband.
+She tells him that she has changed sides and sent the Archduke back to Austria by telling him that the conspiracy has been discovered.
 Fritelli is not happy and accuses her of changing sides so as to continue her Venetian affair in Poland.
-A marital squabble ensues, after which Fritelli tells Alexina that her beloved 'Nangis' is disfigured after his murder of the king.
+A marital squabble ensues, after which Fritelli tells Alexina that her beloved 'Nangis' is disfigured after his murder of the king and leaves.

 Minka arrives; Alexina is not able to tell her about the king's fate, and they join in a duet in which they worry about the fate of the men they love.
-Alexina finally tells her that the king (Nangis) is murdered.
-Minka collapses, as Basile arrives to say that the servant girl he had promised 'Nangis' to guide his way has gone to the Basilica to watch the coronation.
-Alexina determines to take her place.
+Alexina finally tells her that the king is murdered and Minka, believing that this means her beloved Nangis is dead, collapses.
+Basile arrives to say that the servant girl he had promised 'Nangis' to guide his way has gone to the Basilica to watch the coronation and Alexina determines to take her place.

 Convinced that Nangis has been killed, Minka sings a lament for her lover – only for him to enter at its climax.
 After convincing her that he is not an apparition, the two join in an ecstatic duet.
 Minka tells Nangis that Alexina thinks the king has been killed.
 Nangis – believing that she means the real king – drags her off to find him.

-Alexina enters dressed as a servant girl and meets Henri; Fritelli hurries them on their way, content to be rid of his rival, but his pleasure is short-lived as he learns that the servant-girl was his wife, and rushes off in pursuit of them both.
-Minka is mystified by all this until Nangis finally tells her who the real king is; and Henri is shortly brought back in, reconciled to becoming king and receiving the acclamation of the pages, lords and soldiers assembled.
+Alexina enters dressed as a servant girl and meets Henri; Fritelli hurries them on their way, content to be rid of his rival, but his pleasure is short-lived as he learns that the servant-girl was his wife, and he rushes off in pursuit of them both.
+Minka is mystified by all this until Nangis finally tells her who the real king is.
+Henri is shortly brought back in, reconciled to becoming king and receiving the acclamation of the pages, lords and soldiers assembled.